The Medicare program changes each year. See how 2014 Medicare changes will affect you.

 Medicare Advantage (MA) health plans can vary based on location and the insurance company offering the plan, but plan details may change each year as well.
 According to a recent analysis lead by Avalere Health, the availability of MA plans will drop about 5% from 2,664 plan options in 2013 to 2,522 plan options in 2014.
 However, the number of Health Maintenance Organization (HMO) plans is expected to see an increase of 2.6% from 1,675 HMO plans in 2014 to 1,718 HMO plans in 2014.
 Most of the other types of plans, including Preferred Provider Organization (PPO), Private Fee-For-Service (PFFS), and Special Needs Plans (SNPs), are expected to see a decrease in the number of Medicare Advantage plan offerings in 2014.
 Please note that the actual number of plans available for you to enroll in depends on the county and state in which you reside.

 Medicare Part D in 2014

-Similar to MA plans, Medicare Part D plans are also offered by private insurance companies that can determine how much they want to charge for their coverage, and what type of benefits to offer.
+Similar to MA plans, Medicare prescription drug plans are also offered by private insurance companies that can determine how much they want to charge for their coverage, and what type of benefits to offer.
 This may change each year in addition to availability of these plans.

 CMS has determined that costs associated with 2014 Part D prescription drug coverage will be changing.
-The 2014 Part D premium is expected to average around $31, a slight increase from the average premium of $30 that has been charged for the past three years.
+The prescription drug plan premiums are expected to average around $31, a slight increase from the average premium of $30 that has been charged for the past three years.
 Beneficiaries with incomes above a certain limit, as reported on their IRS income from two years ago in 2012, are responsible for a premium increase of $12.10 to $69.30 in addition to their plan premium.
-The average Part B deductible is expected to decrease by $15 to $310 in 2014.
+The average Part D deductible is expected to decrease by $15 to $310 in 2014.

 How will 2014 Medicare changes affect you in the upcoming year?